Devansh042005/Scatch--E-Commerce-/README.md

 # Scatch--E-Commerce-

-It's a basic E-commerece website of the bags collection in which the admin can add the bags and the user can purchase it.
+1. It's a basic E-commerece website of the bags collection in which the admin can add the bags and the user can purchase it.
-Admin will have various features to edit the collection of the bags
+2. Admin will have various features to edit the collection of the bags.
+3. Users will also have various features to sort the collection of bags on the basis of the availability and the discount